 Once at the col, turn left and begin the climb up Meallan Odhar.
 It’s a gradual climb and not very strenuous.
 We took a break here to enjoy the views, have a snack, and fly our drone.
 Meanwhile, we were pestered by those very annoying midges!!

 Meanwhile, we kept looking over at the next stage of the hike, the Forcan Ridge.
 Even though we were warned to keep Tyler and Kara off of this section of the hike, still, we were tempted to do it.
-However, the cloud cover obscuring the knifelike ridge was changing our mind.
+However, the cloud cover obscuring the knifelike ridge was changing our minds.
 We wanted adventure but we did not want to endanger our kids.

 The Forcan Ridge